mr-sherman/monorepo/README.md

 ```

 Now we can upload each of those results.sarif files independently using the ```codeql github upload``` command.
+You can see how the results are rendered by clicking on the "Security" tab above and viewing the code scanning alerts.

 ## Considerations for the CodeQL Runner.
 If you're using the CodeQL Runner, you'll want to use the ```--category``` flag in the runner's ```analyze``` step.
 Use this in the same manner as the ```sarif-category``` flag of the CLI.